-14. Several governments have taken steps to prohibit and disincentivize the production of certain goods.
-These examples include: requiring best management practices for companies that manufacture, handle and transport nurdles (such as in the State of California, United Sates); prohibiting manufacturing of plastic bags (such as in Bangladesh6, China7, and Rwanda); and microbeads in personal care products (such as in Canada, United Kingdom, and United States).
+14. Several Governments have taken steps to prohibit or disincentivize the production of certain goods.
+Examples include requiring best management practices for companies that manufacture, handle and transport nurdles (such as in California, United States of America) and prohibiting the manufacture of plastic bags (such as in Bangladesh, 7 China8 and Rwanda) and microbeads in personal care products (such as in Canada, the United Kingdom of Great Britain and Northern Ireland and the United States).